W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ##### Discuss an opportunity.

-Have a project you wish to discuss?
+Have a product you wish to discuss?
 I would relish the opportunity to hear from you.
 [Email me](mailto:hello@wailaw.me) or connect on the social platforms below.

 ---